plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE3_GRoupAgent.md

             };
         }
     ```

-5. Create a new method to review f the termination condition based on Termination key has been expresed by the agent
+5. Task: Create a new class `ApprovalTerminationStrategy`to review the termination condition based on **Termination key** has been expresed by the agent

     The `ApprovalTerminationStrategy` class in a Semantic Kernel agent is designed to implement a specific strategy for terminating a process based on approval criteria.

+    In this case, the chat discussion going to end when the specific `terminationKey` is mentioned by the AI agent.

+    This class is a member of ``class TravelAgentChatHelper`` so should be added in the TravelAgentChatHelper class.
     ```csharp
         /// <summary>
         /// Check if the final message contains the termination key to determine if the chat should end.